 Milwaukee County Parks offer over 100 miles of trails to explore with your dogs.
 The Oak Leaf Trail, which forms a 125-mile loop through Milwaukee County, is a paved trail with some street sections.

 Over a dozen parks also feature soft trails, known as Forked Aster Trails.
 Dogs are welcome on these trails, but please stay on-leash.

 The only Milwaukee County Park trails where dogs (also runners and cyclists) are prohibited are the sensitive nature trails at Wehr Nature Center.

-Annual dog park permits are available to buy online or at any of the locations listed below.
-Before you buy a permit, your dog must be licensed by your municipality and up to date on vaccinations.
+Annual dog park passes are available to buy online or at any of the locations listed below.
+Before you buy a pass, your dog must be licensed by your municipality and up to date on vaccinations.

 |2018 Annual Pass

 Permits are available online and at the locations below:

 2197 S. Kinnickinnic Ave., Milwaukee, WI 53207, (414) 294-3929